MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitgetpinscount.md

 ## -returns

-Returns the number of pins for the object specified on the *Circuit* parameter.
+Returns the number of pins for the object specified by the *Circuit* parameter.

 ## -remarks